Matii178/Sensors_Libraries/AM2320/README.md

 3.3V -> Vdd
 GND -> GND
 (It depends on which I2C you're using) PB9 -> SDA
 (It depends on which I2C you're using) PB8 -> SCL
 SDA and SCL lines are pulled to Vdd via 4.7kΩ resistors

 __Datasheet__:
-Here you can find all the information about registers, time settings etc. Unfortunatelly it was written using very poor english and sometimes it is really hard to understand.
+Here you can find all the information about registers etc. Unfortunatelly it was written using very poor english and sometimes it is really hard to understand.
 https://cdn-shop.adafruit.com/product-files/3721/AM2320.pdf

 ## Valuable information from the datasheet: